DCN-project/nibble-sim/docs/overview_p2p.md

 be exponential in relation to the number of network nodes, *n*.
 All nodes can potentially connect to all other nodes, giving a theoretical maximum number of connections of n(n − 1)/2; the same number as in a fully connected mesh network.
 ### Aim of a P2P network
 > To host resources at one or more peers in a network *(a storage function)* and to allow other peers to find these resources *(a routing function)* in a distributed space.
-- The resouces can be viewed as “values” and the search characteristics used to locate the resources can be viewed as “keys”.
+- The resources can be viewed as “values” and the search characteristics used to locate the resources can be viewed as “keys”.
 The function of a P2P network can be specified as a pair of methods:
     - **put(key, value)**: *store a value with an associated key (or set of keys) in the network*